matthewricklefs/functional-es6/README.md

 # Private Variables

     Usually an _ character.
 This signifies to ourselves and other developers that we should never directly use this variable outside of the class.

+# Higher Order Functions

+    Functions that either take other functions are arguments or return functions.
+    Can provide flexibility and reusability.

+    Single Responsibility Principle:
+        states that each piece of code should only have one responsibility.
+    IE. If describing what a given piece of code does requires you to name two or more things, it is a sign that you should refactor